 Recently, at MEDITECH’s Physician and CIO forum, I sat down with John Lynn, the editor and founder of Healthcare Scene, and also the founder of two conferences, Expo.Health and the Healthcare IT Marketing and PR.
-He is an entrepreneur with a broad range of IT skills and the ability to bridge the gap between technical and non-technical groups.
-Some other strengths include a strong experience in healthcare IT (specifically electronic medical records), marketing, blogging, social media and SEO.

 As an EHR vendor, it’s our responsibility to know where the industry is going and why.
 We drive innovation in the healthcare IT space so we can provide the tools clinicians need to care for their patients.
 The healthcare spectrum is complex, and we know that our technology has to provide interoperable data across care settings.